jibeetz/les-cols/readme.md

 ## To do

-- Add cols
-- Add details in list
+- Add some details in list
 - Setup Groups of roads in list
 - Prepare details panel
 - Click on tooltip triggers details
-- Search filter
 - Mobile view
 - Load pass via url hash
 - Search countries, mountain range with synonyms
 - Search should filter on the map
+- Add button to reset Search
+- Click or hover on pass make others transparent
+- Clean elevation library and css

 #### Passes to add